 The operator who collects tax at source shall furnish an annual Statement, electronically, containing all the details, under sub-section (3) of Section 52 of the Act, regarding:

-- (a) Outward supplies of Goods and Services - (b) Return of goods and services during the Financial Year, w.e.f.
-1-4-2019:
+- (a) Outward supplies of Goods and Services - (b) Return of goods and services during the Financial Year, Before 31st December following the end of such Financial Year. w.e.f.
+1 -4-2019: